-I authorize the American University in Dubai to charge an amount of AED plus handling fees as stated above to my credit card details mentioned below.
+I authorize the American University in Dubai to charge an amount of AED

 Name:

 Signature:

 Credit Card Type: (Visa, Mastercard) Expiry Date:

 Credit Card Number:

 UAE Tel.
 No.()Other Tel.
-No.().
+No.()

 Fax No. ()

-Student Name:
+Student Name: I.D. #:

 Payment details:

 Students who submit non-negotiable checks will be charged an AED 200 non-refundable administrative fee and will henceforth be required to make future payments in the form of cash or bank transfer.